Tide coming in at Sandwich Boardwalk in Sandwich. Maggie Kulbokas photo.

 Sandwich (pop.
-20,675) is Cape Cod's oldest, and one of its most picturesque towns.
-Located on the Upper Cape, it is convenient to attractions both on and off Cape.
+20,675, 2010 Census) is Cape Cod's oldest, and one of its most picturesque towns.
+Located on the Upper Cape, it is convenient to attractions on either side of the canal.

 Glassmaking was started in Sandwich by Deming Jarves in 1825 and today, glassblowers still create magnificent works in studios along Route 6A.